anreitersimon/Medbrain-Tutorial/STEP6-3.md

 Since the generated instructions will be used in various places in the app it does not make sense to implement this in the `PatientMedicationsViewController`

 As a reusable solution the instructions will be exposed as a computed property on the `MedicationOrder` class.

+Additionally a convenience accessor for the medicationName will be implemented

 Create a new file named `MedicationOrder+Instructions.swift`
 >__Note:__ It is Swift Convention when adding a extension to a existing class/struct to place the implementation in a File named `ExtendedClass+ExtensionName.swift`